jwmullally/openwrt_wpa8630pv2_patched_firmware/README.md

 These firmwares are built using the OpenWRT Snapshot release.
 When stable versions are released for this device, this repo will be updated to include them.

+## Notes

+This device only has 6016k of usable memory (as the 8M flash includes a redundant copy of the PLC firmware).
+WolfSSL was recently made default to support WPA3 and 802.11s SAE, but it is too large to fit alongside LuCI, so these images swap back to MbedTLS.
+Also PPP is removed and some PLC utilities are added.
+If you want to change the selection of packages used, edit the Makefile and rebuild.

 ## Supported versions

 | Hardware Version | Stock Firmware Version | Patched OpenWRT Firmware |